reviewpad/.github/profile/README.md

 # Welcome to Reviewpad

-Hi 👋
+Hi there 👋

 🥅 **Reviewpad's mission is for everyone to safely contribute to any codebase as fast as possible.**

 🎡 Technological progress depends on the human ability to create and modify software systems.

-🚀 Reviewpad wants to be the product that every software developer uses to understand, review, and deploy changes to codebases.
+🚀 [Reviewpad](https://reviewpad.com) wants to be the product that every software developer uses to understand, review, and deploy changes to codebases.

 📣 Join our [Discord](http://reviewpad.com/discord) community to get involved!

----

 ↗️  Get started: https://docs.reviewpad.com/getting-started/installation